 - Timetabled teaching activities have priority over any other bookings in allocated teaching spaces.

-- Under an automated constraints-based timetable, teaching activities are scheduled to utilise student availability, staff availability, teaching rooms, equipment and facilities.
+- Under an automated constraints-based timetable, teaching activities are scheduled utilising student availability, staff availability, teaching rooms, equipment and facilities.

 - Teaching activities are allocated to suitable teaching spaces under the automated constraints-based timetable, where available as requested by academics during the data collection and/or verification phase.

-- During semesters the University allows bookings for ad-hoc research or administrative purposes to be booked during standard hours only after the timetable has been published for the relevant period.
-This is booked via the Resource Booking solution when implemented.
+- During semester and standard teaching hours, the University allows room bookings for ad-hoc research or administrative purposes, only after the timetable has been published for the relevant period.

 Staff and students

-- Teaching activity timetabling takes account of the need for students to be provided with a reasonable range of education options in standard hours to facilitate the completion of their program within the minimum duration recommended.
+- The timetable provides students a reasonable range of education options, in standard teaching hours, to facilitate the completion of programs within the minimum duration.

-- Schools are responsible for providing teaching staff unavailability data to the Timetable Office in an appropriate format as detailed in the Timetabling Procedure.
+- Colleges/Schools are responsible for providing teaching staff availability data to the Timetable Office in an appropriate format as detailed in the Timetabling Procedure.